eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 ### Distributor MIDI Mode Suggestions

 MIDI has four "Channel Modes" set by CCs 124 through 127, and which consist of the combinations of OMNI ON vs. OFF and MONO vs. POLY.
-Modes 1 and 2 are discouraged in Modular MIDI.

-- MIDI Mode 1 (OMNI ON, MONO) implies that the distributor is listening in OMNI mode and receiving polyphonic notes, treating them as if they were from a single channel.
-We recommend that the distributor do **note distributon** for some range set by the musician.
-For example, if the range is channels 1...4, then note 1 goes out channel socket 1, note 2 to channel socket 2, note 3 to channel socket 3, note 4 to channel socket 4, and then note 5 to channel socket 1 again, and so on.
-Alternatively, the distributor could just send everything out to channel socket 1 and let downstream modules deal with it.

-- MIDI Mode 2 (OMNI ON, POLY) implies that the distributor is listening in OMNI mode and receiving monophonic notes.
-Here, the distributor might route everything to channel 1: ideally sending NOTE OFF messages to shut off previously open NOTE ON messages when a new NOTE ON arrives.
+- MIDI Modes 1 and 2 both imply that the distributor is listening in OMNI mode, and this acts against the basic purpose of Modular MIDI.
+We recommend disregarding them here, or routing everything to channel 1.

-- In MIDI Mode 3 (OMNI OFF, POLY) each channel receives its own independent MIDI voice messages, and can potentially play polyphonically.
+- In MIDI Mode 3 (OMNI OFF, POLY ON) each channel receives its own independent MIDI voice messages, and can potentially play polyphonically.
 We recommend that this be the default mode.
 For a Distributor, this implies that incoming MIDI voice messages are simply routed out the MIDI THRU socket for the appropriate channel.

-- MIDI Mode 4 (OMNI OFF, MONO) can be well supported as described below.
+- MIDI Mode 4 can also be supported as described below.

 #### MIDI Mode 4